History of the Teddy Bear

 The story begins in Germany, in late October 1902, where Richard

-Steiff, a toy designer working for the family firm in Giengen, went
+Steiff, a toy designer working for the family firm in Giengen,

-put his thoughts down on paper for Margarete
+following day, he put his thoughts down on paper for Margarete

 Steiff, his aunt, who had founded the firm in 1880.

-Richard saw an opportunity to make a bear toy, standing upright, and
+Richard saw an opportunity to make a bear toy, standing upright,

-of course - often made from real fur! - but these had all
+before, of course - often made from real fur! - but these had all

 been copies of real bears on all fours.
 Richard's bear would be

 able to walk upright.
 Margarete Steiff liked the idea, and Richard

 set to work on visiting zoos to sketch the bears and come up with

 some proper designs.

 Meanwhile, several thousand miles away, the other half of the

 Teddy Bear story was about to begin.
 President Roosevelt, visiting

 Mississippi to settle a border dispute, decided to go out hunting